Module 3: Multi-agent orchestration

 Step 6: Write the Pulumi infrastructure

-The infrastructure doubles everything from Module 1: two S3 buckets, two ECR repos, two IAM roles, two CodeBuild projects, two Lambda invocations, and two AgentCore Runtimes.
+Because we’re deploying two agents, the infrastructure is doubled: two S3 buckets, two ECR repos, two IAM roles, two CodeBuild projects, two Lambda invocations, and two AgentCore Runtimes.

 Configuration and data sources